MicrosoftLearning/mslearn-openai/Instructions/Labs/06-use-own-data.md

     pip install openai==0.28.1
     ```

-5. Navigate to your preferred language folder, select the code file, and add the necessary libraries.
+6. In the code editor, navigate to your preferred language folder, select the code file, and add the necessary libraries.

-    **C#**
+    **C#**: OwnData.cs

     ```csharp
    // Add Azure OpenAI package
    using Azure.AI.OpenAI;
     ```

-    **Python**
+    **Python**: ownData.py

     ```python
    # Add OpenAI import
    import openai
     ```

-6. Review the code file, specifically where the search values are used when completing the parameters for the API call.
+7. Review the code file, specifically where the search values are used when completing the parameters for the API call.

 ## Run your application